RichardDooling/Law_and_Literature/Preamble/Preamble_Declaration_Notes.md

 effects, and it does so with no more passionate motive than a “decent respect to the opinions of mankind.”

 We the audience are to learn the “causes of the separation” and then to maintain a good opinion of the authors.
 Very mild.
 High-minded and genteel.

 Are we being seduced?

 In fact, the audience cannot be MANKIND, for whoever reads the Declaration will be English, French, or American.
 To the foreigner: it is a claim of maturity.
 To the Englishman: a performance of reasonableness that undermines the view of the American as uncivilized and uncouth.
 To the American Royalist: it makes a switch of sides more possible.
-To the patriot offers something to reassure his critics.
+To the patriot it offers something to reassure his critics.
 And to the undecided American: it is an appeal to join a community.

 Look at the structure of the sentence: before the main clause “they should declare &hellip; ” there is a LONG SUBORDINATE CLAUSE.
 Principles of composition would suggest that this subordinate clause is of secondary importance.
 The reader slides through waiting for a subject and a verb and a main clause, but when the reader finally gets there, he finds that he has acquiesced in an astonishing set of propositions.
 In fact the CENTRAL propositions that the Declaration is intended to establish.
-That America is “one people”, that “necessity” can justify a unilateral separation and that, once separated this people is entitled by by law, by nature and by God to an equal station among nations.
-Fervor: “The Laws of Nature and Nature’s God” But it is checked by “a decent respect.
+That America is “one people”,
+that “necessity” can justify a unilateral separation and that, once separated this people is entitled by by law, by nature and by God to an equal station among nations.
+Fervor: “The Laws of Nature and Nature’s God”
+But it is checked by "a decent respect."
 Instead of directly addressing these things IT ASSUMES THEM AWAY.

 The next paragraph upsets these expectations by affirming and bringing to our attention the central tenets:

 > We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable